In short, walking works wonders — for your pet and for you. Here are five ways you and your pooch will reap a variety of benefits from regular walks.

 What are you waiting for?

 A big reason some pet owners give for not exercising their dogs appropriately is that they’re “too busy.”
-National Walk Your Pet Month is a great opportunity to set some small targets to get walking.
-And if you’re already struggling with your resolution to exercise more, just look for your dog — who’s probably waiting by the door with his or her leash.
+But anytime is a great opportunity to set some small targets and get walking.
+And if you’re struggling with your resolution to exercise more, just look for your dog — who’s probably waiting by the door with his or her leash.

 RELATED POST: Can Owning a Pet Make You Healthier?